galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 > 4. Change the MAFFT flavour to "linsi" as this is a recommended setting for most accurate alignment of a relatively small data set such as this one, with fewer than 200 sequences.
 {: .hands_on}

-Here is an embedded image of the resulting alignment:
+Here is an image of the resulting alignment:

 ![Alignment](./images/MEGA_alignment.png){:width="600"}